Maharshi-Adiraju/productradio/agentic-ai/frequency01.md

 ---
-layout: default
+layout: page
-title: From Workflows to Agents
+title: "Frequency 01: From Workflows to Agents"
-parent: Agentic AI
-nav_order: 1
+permalink: /agentic-ai/frequency01/
 ---

 # Frequency 01: From Workflows to Agents — Introduction to Agentic AI